yaml/yaml-spec/spec/ReadMe.md

 * `build`

-  Build the bare HTML content from Markdown and build the png image files from LaTeX.
+  Build the bare HTML content from Markdown and build the svg image files from LaTeX.

 * `build-html`